 A while ago I had the idea to write a movie based around Past Force, my first radio show and this year i actually started planning and writing it.
 However, the point about the Past Force movie is that its a bit of a sly dig at inaccurate history films by being in itself inaccurate but at the same time being about History and what ‘History’ actually is.
-I have far more sexual encounters in the movie than I actually had, someone ends up paralyzed for life (who isn’t), someone who eventually graduated drops out to ‘become a money lender to social minorities’ whilst someone else dies horribly.
+I have far more sexual encounters in the movie than I actually had, someone ends up paralysed for life (who isn’t), someone who eventually graduated drops out to ‘become a money lender to social minorities’ whilst someone else dies horribly.
 There are a few fictional characters as well.
-Not that there aren’t accurate bits… The ‘Past Force theme’ (In actuallity part of the Dr Who Soundtrack) is prominent throughout… Hitting right from the opening credits.
-The Movie is not going to surface for a while as progress on it is quite slow but every time I start working on it I can’t help but put this on:
+Not that there aren’t accurate bits… The ‘Past Force theme’ (In actuality part of the Dr Who Soundtrack) is prominent throughout.
+Hitting right from the opening credits.
+The movie is not going to surface for a while as progress on it is quite slow but every time I start working on it I can’t help but put this on.

 Tina Turner- The Best

 I struggled for ages to try and find a decent enough song for the end credits of the Past Force Movie (mentioned above.)
 I needed something that was self indulgently big headed, summed up the movie, the original ‘Past Force’ and Storm FM… Which was more difficult than it sounds.
 And then I struck gold with this one.
 It’s almost as if it was written specifically for the film.
 It wasn’t of course… But it’s perfect.
 So I’ll leave you with the final words of the movie (yeah… I know what they are)